ccavanaugh/jgnash/README.md

 You will need to install the OpenJDK or Oracle Java Platform and correctly set the default for jGnash to operate correctly.

-## OSX Installation:
+## Mac OS X Installation:

-For OSX users, a minimum of OSX 10.5 is required unless you want to experiment with the SoyLatte Java distribution.
+For Mac OS X users, a minimum of Mac OS X 10.7 is required unless you want to experiment with the SoyLatte Java distribution.

 1. Copy the jGnash folder to ```/Applications```.
-2. Open Script Editor.
+2. Open AppleScript Editor.
 3. Create the following script:

     try